juldaani/Ender-5-plus/README.md

 This is the connector attached to the Octopus board.
 Swap 1st and 3rd (from the left) wires.
 Notice the orientation of the connector.
 Do this for X, Y, Z and extruder wires.

 <img src="https://github.com/juldaani/Ender-5-plus/blob/main/pics/stepper_wires.jpg" width="350">

+In the image wires are in the original Ender 5 stock configuration.